briggstwitchell/git-workshop/sections/Branch-Merge.md

 If we learn to incorporate branching and merging into our workflow, it will make developing software much more enjoyable.

 # Workshop goals
-- [x] learn what git is and why we should use it
+- [x] learn what Git is and why we should use it
-- [x] learn the basic git commands
+- [x] learn the basic Git commands
-- [ ] learn branching and merging with git
+- [ ] learn branching and merging with Git
+- [ ] learn remote repositories with GitHub
-- [ ] learn git collaboration with GitHub
+- [ ] learn collaboration with GitHub